Life and Death in Pompeii and Herculaneum at the British Museum

 This is a stunning exhibition, rich in treasures detailing the humour, the sex lives, the broken hearts and aspirations of the inhabitants of these two tragic cities.
 It really is not to be missed and promises to be the British Museum’s blockbuster exhibition of 2013.

 Life and Death in Pompeii and Herculaneum is on at the British Museum until 29th September 2013.
-For further information, click here.
+For further information or to book visit the museum’s website here.